Ginsengfruit/maven-dependency/README.md

 </table>

-use mvn dependency:tree -DoutputFile="aa.graphml" -DoutputType="graphml" to generate graphml file,
-then use this to generate excel xlsx file
+use .sh file in linux to generate graphml file, then use java to generate excel xlsx file